Color Combination Guide – How to Unleash Your Page Superpowers

 You don’t need to be a very experienced web designer or a color theory specialist to notice that the Internet is full of decent or poor color combinations.
 Also, there are many bad color schemes in print, including advertising products – it’s about the money mostly, so any mistake is equivalent to a smaller profit.
 Are designers so uninspired?
 Or are we this much subjective that we can’t be pleased with any color schemes?

 The truth is somewhere in between.
-Many designers criticized the lack of inspiration when it’s about color choosing of other people and it’s possible that we are in a way too hard to satisfy.
+Many designers criticized the lack of inspiration when it’s about color choices of other people and it’s possible that we are in a way too hard to satisfy.
 We bet that any reader is already thinking: “how do designers select only decent color combinations when the number of colors is infinite?”.
 The answer is surprising and kinda funny: most of the colors don’t like each other!
 Yeah, the number of colors is almost limitless, but very few ones are actually “friends”!
 Plus, there are very few good color combinations comparing to the number of colors.

-In order to create and use only good color combinations it is essential to understand the nature and the features of each color.
+In order to create and use only good color combinations, it is essential to understand the nature and the features of each color.
 So please welcome a color combination guide that even professional designers would appreciate.
 Let’s get started.
-Red, blue and yellow are called primary colors because the rest of combinations are formed from these ones.
+Red, blue and yellow are called primary colors because the rest of the combinations are formed from these ones.
 More pragmatically, you may call these “the parents” of colors.
 The secondary colors are created by combining the primary colors, in equal parts:

 Blue + Yellow = Green